Gun249/task-manager/README.md

    When prompted, enter a detailed description of your project requirements.

 3. **Answer interview questions**:
-   The system will generate contextual questions based on your project.
-Answer them to help the AI better understand your needs.
+   The system will generate 5 simple, foundational questions based on your project.
+These questions help the AI understand your basic technical understanding, interests, and problem-solving approach without requiring deep existing knowledge.

 4. **Review results**:
    The system will output:
    - Recommended role for your project
    - Matching tasks with similarity scores
-   - Suitable tasks ranked by relevance

 ## 🔧 Configuration